filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 The built-in storage market actor uses cron at every epoch to perform maintenance (mainly the settlement of payments) for active deals.
-Since this work is "free" to the beneficiaries, it is essentially a subsidised service.
+Since this work is "free" to the deal providers and clients, it is essentially a subsidised service.
 The cost of this level of service is unsustainable, and threatens chain progress if utilisation grows.
 Similar subsidised service cannot be made available to user-programmed smart contracts, reducing their competitiveness as storage applications or markets.

-This proposal instead provides a method for storage providers to settle deals manually, and disables the automatic settlement for new deals.
+This proposal instead provides a method for storage providers to settle deal payments manually, and disables the automatic settlement for new deals.
 Existing deals continue to be settled automatically until they expire.